Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Proofs

-For convenience, we abbreviate $\psi := \psi_1(\gamma,\beta)$.
-The expected energy is the sum of the expected energy for each edge $\{u,v\} \in E$ and each edge contributes a non-zero amount if and only if both endpoints have a different spin after measurement.
-However, since $\psi$ is an unentangled state, then we can consider measuring each vertex independently.\footnote{The $\alpha$ term is a global phase change that doesn't affect the measurement and can thus be ignored.} Let us consider an edge $(u,v) \in E$ and suppose that $u \in S$ and $v \in S$.
+The expected energy is the sum of the expected energy for each edge $(u,v) \in E$ and each edge contributes a non-zero amount if and only if both endpoints have a different spin after measurement.
+However, since $\ket{\psi_1(\gamma,\beta)}$ is an unentangled state, then we can consider measuring each vertex independently.\footnote{The $\alpha$ term is a global phase change that doesn't affect the measurement and can thus be ignored.} Consider an edge $(u,v) \in E$ and suppose that $u \in S$ and $v \in S$.
 Then,